-Although spirituality means different things to different people, and all beliefs and customs may be different, the one thing they all have in common is the effects on mental health.
-Spirituality is believing that we have a sense of purpose or meaning.
+Although spirituality means different things to different people, and all beliefs and customs may be the one different, thing they all have in common is the effects on mental health.
+Spirituality is believing that we have a sense purpose meaning.
 It influences our decisions and encourages us to have better relationships.
 Join Fr.
-Matthew as he provides an overview of ways in which healing is achieved through a combination of practices that are spiritual, religious, psychodynamic, and physical
+Matthew as he provides an overview of ways in which healing is achieved through a combination of practices that are spiritual, religious, psychodynamic, and physical.